 Lauralee E. Martin.
-Ms. Martin, 61, is Executive Vice President and Chief Operating and Financial Officer, and a Director, of Jones Lang LaSalle.
-She has been our Chief Financial Officer since joining the Company in January 2002, and she was appointed to the additional position of Chief Operating Officer in January 2005.
+Ms. Martin, 62, has been the Chief Executive Officer of the Americas business segment of Jones Lang LaSalle since January 1, 2013.
+Prior to that she was our Chief Financial Officer since joining the Company in January 2002, and she was appointed to the additional position of Chief Operating Officer in January 2005.
 She has been a member of our Board of Directors since October 2005.
-She is a nominee standing for election to our Board at the 2012 Annual Meeting, Ms. Martin is currently a member of our Global Executive Committee and chairs our Global Operating Committee.
+In connection with her taking on the role of CEO, Americas, she has elected not to stand for re-election at the 2013 Annual Meeting.
+Ms. Martin is currently a member of our Global Executive Committee and has chaired our Global Operating Committee.
 She served as Executive Vice President and Chief Financial Officer of Heller Financial, Inc., a commercial finance company, from May 1996 to November 2001.
 Ms. Martin had previously held the positions of Senior Group President, responsible for Heller Financial's Real Estate, Equipment Financing and Small Business Lending groups, and President of its Real Estate group.
 She was a member of the board of directors of Heller Financial from May 1991 to July 1998.
 Ms. Martin is a member of the board of directors of each of Kaiser Aluminum, a leading producer of specialty aluminum products for aerospace and high-strength, general engineering and custom automotive and industrial applications, and HCP, Inc., a real estate investment trust focusing on properties serving the healthcare industry.
 She has previously been a member of the board of directors of each of KeyCorp, a bank holding company, and Gables Residential Trust, a real estate investment trust.
 Prior to joining Heller Financial in 1986, Ms. Martin held senior management positions with General Electric Credit Corporation.
 She received a B.A. from Oregon State University and an M.B.A. from the University of Connecticut.